-Getting started with a new blog can seem like an overwhelming process at first.
-You’re starting to read about it and the costs to start blogging are beginning to add up.
+Getting started with a brand new blog can seem like an overwhelming process at first.

 What’s the difference anyway?